 A legal document that gives the photographer and/or client the rights to use the photographs taken during a shoot.
 The modeling release can be signed by the model, or by the agency.
-In many cases, when a model “signs with an agency” he/she authorizes the agency to review and sign all release on his/her behalf.
+In many cases, when a model “signs with an agency” he/she authorizes the agency to review and sign all releases on his/her behalf.

 Often used as part of the casting process, a monologue is a short scene or speech that is performed by a model or actor to allow a client to see their acting ability.

 A manager or modeling agency that signs a model to an exclusive contract and then markets the model to other modeling agencies usually in larger markets or foreign markets is referred to as a Mother Agency.
-Traditionally, the Mother Agency is responsible for developing the models skills and providing on-going career advice to the model, regardless of what market they wind up working in.
+Traditionally, the Mother Agency is responsible for developing the model’s skills and providing ongoing career advice to the model, regardless of what market they wind up working in.
 Mother agents make their money by taking a small percentage – usually 5% – of the models earnings for the duration of the exclusive contract.

 Modeling Terms – N

 A term usually reserved for the larger fashion agencies, it applies to a new model whose portfolio is still in development.
-The agency will begin sending the model to castings and go-sees, but will not promote to the main board until their portfolio is complete and they have gained some experience.
+The agency will begin sending the model to castings and go-sees, but will not promote them to the main board until their portfolio is complete and they have gained some experience.